 The parental leave benefit provides for up to eight consecutive weeks of paid time off immediately after the birth or adoption of a new child.
 For a child’s birth mother, the period of paid parental leave begins immediately after the end of any approved temporary disability leave related to childbirth.
 Paid parental leave can also begin prior to birth, if medically necessary, or prior to the estimated date of an adoption, if needed to fulfill an adoption’s legal requirements, such as foreign travel.

 Procedures for using the benefit remain the same.
 Eligible employees who want to take paid parental leave must give notice of intent to do so by filing an application form at least 90 days prior to the estimated due date of a baby or the adoption placement date of a child with adoptive parents.
 The form must be filed with the employee’s Human Resources department, and it must include the signature of the employee’s department chair or unit head to confirm that the chair or unit head has been given notice.

 As before, the benefit covers full-time CUNY employees in the PSC bargaining unit with at least a year of service.
 Also eligible are full-time teaching faculty who have completed at least two continuous semesters of teaching and will become parents during their period of annual leave.
 (Substitutes who do not have a regular, underlying annual appointment are not eligible.)

-For further details, see Our Benefits, or ask your HR office.
-If you have questions that your college HR department cannot answer, please call or e-mail Patricia Young in the PSC office (firstname.lastname@example.org or 212-354-1252).
+For further details, see psc-cuny.org/our-benefits/paid-parental-leave-agreement or ask your HR office.
+If you have questions that your college HR department cannot answer, please call or e-mail Patricia Young in the PSC office (email@example.com or 212-354-1252).